 Those are usually the 5 most basic basic pillars of content marketing.
-Most marketers, though, never question their definition of content.
+Most marketers, though, never question their definition of content and its relation to conversion rate.
 It’s assumed that you need to craft textual or video or graphical content that can help your target audience.

 I am sure that you’ve come across this more practical content…